-Well it’s St. Patrick’s Day so of course I had to make Corned Beef and Cabbage.
+You can serve Corned Beef and Cabbage any day but if it’s St. Patrick’s Day, it’s mandatory.
 It’s really Corned Beef with Cabbage, Turnips, Potatoes and Carrots so it’s a complete meal.
-If you buy a corned beef brisket sealed in a bag of brine, half the work is already done for you.
-So all that’s left is boiling and chopping.
+You can buy a corned beef brisket sealed in a bag of brine so half the work is already done for you.
+All that’s left to do is boiling and chopping.
 It’s that easy!

 Tough cuts of meat need to cook low and slow to ensure they come out tender and juicy.
 A corned beef brisket can be boiled right in the bag.
-Make sure to read the instructions on the package to match the weight and the time of boiling.
+Make sure to read the instructions on the package because some are not boil in the bag.
+And check to match the weight and the time of boiling.
 A typical sized grocery store package can take anywhere from 1 ½ to 3 ½ hours.
 That’s a long time.
 It also recommends you poke a few holes in the bag which is likely to prevent it expanding as it heats.
 Of course if you have an Instant Pot you can cook the beef much faster, but I don’t have one so this is the old fashioned way.

 Allow for about ¼ to ⅓ lb of corned beef per person.
 This recipe makes about 6 servings, give or take.

 When the meat is almost finished boiling, chop up an onion and some celery and sauté in some butter or oil in a large stock pot or dutch oven, just long enough to soften them.
 Add about 6-7 cups of chicken broth (which is about 2 cartons), reduced salt or salt free.
 Remember the salty brine?
 Well, you’re going to add the cooked beef to the pot and the saltiness will infuse the broth.
 It will taste like it needs salt at first but just wait.
 You can always add salt later but you probably won’t need much.
-Cut open the bag, drain the beef and discard all that liquid.
+Cut open the bag, drain the beef and discard all that liquid if you’ve boiled it in the bag.
+If not, remove the beef from the boiling pot.
 You definitely don’t want the brine or any of the boiling liquid in the stew, which would taste like boiled bag.

 Chop up some cabbage and cube some turnip, add that to the pot along with the drained beef and a bay leaf or two, cover and simmer.
 After about half an hour, add some potatoes and carrots.
 Cook for another half hour and you’re done.
 Don’t be too worried about measuring the vegetables.
 You can use more of less of each one depending on your taste and what’s in the fridge.